fernand0labra/rai-cluster-workshop/README.md

 # Cluster Deployment Guidelines

+This repository contains code and job scripts with examples on **(1)** single-machine multi-gpu and **(2)** cluster deployment, showcasing the necessary code changes in Pytorch and Tensorflow frameworks for distributed NN training.
+Moreover, the repository contains guidelines for the deployment of SLURM job scripts.

 ## Table of Contents
+1. [
 1. [About Multi-node Computation](#about-multi-node-computation)
 2. [HPC2N & Alvis](#hpc2n-alvis)
 3. [Theoretical Background](#cluster-resource-allocation)
 4. [SLURM Workload Manager](#slurm-workload-manager)
 5. [References](#references)

 ## About Multi-node Computation